Batman: Arkham Origins: Retail editions

-Additional content
+Downloadable content

 Deathstroke is available as a playable character for all the game's challenge maps, with weapons and abilities such as regenerating health and super strength, a rifle-staff with a built-in grapple, explosives, and his version of Detective Vision (Tactical Vision).
-The "Deathstroke" pack, available as a pre-order bonus, includes two alternate outfits based on costumes worn by the character in the 2013 video game Injustice: Gods Among Us and the 1984 storyline "Teen Titans: The Judas Contract", as well as two challenge maps, "No Money Down" and "100 to 1".
+The Deathstroke pack, available as a pre-order bonus, includes two alternate outfits based on costumes worn by the character in the 2013 video game Injustice: Gods Among Us and the 1984 storyline "Teen Titans: The Judas Contract", as well as two challenge maps, "No Money Down" and "100 to 1".
 Deathstroke is not playable in the main campaign.

-The "Black Mask Challenge" pack, released in November 2013, contains two additional challenge maps: "Lot Full" and "Hidden Facility".
-Bruce Wayne is playable in the "Initiation" pack, released December 3, 2013.
+The Black Mask Challenge pack, released in November 2013, contains two additional challenge maps: "Lot Full" and "Hidden Facility".
+Bruce Wayne is playable in the Initiation pack, released December 3, 2013.
 The pack contains five challenge maps, with narrative content to explain the setting.
-"Initiation" features Wayne before he becomes Batman, as he trains under his ninjutsu mentor Kirigi in an Asian monastery and comes into conflict with Lady Shiva.
+Initiation features Wayne before he becomes Batman, as he trains under his ninjutsu mentor Kirigi in a Korean monastery and comes into conflict with Lady Shiva.
 The DLC also contains two alternate skins for the character: Initiation Bruce Wayne (based on his monastery clothing) and Vigilante Bruce Wayne (a masked-ninja outfit).
 Also available in December was the "Hunter, Hunted" multiplayer mode.
-The story-based campaign expansion, "Cold, Cold Heart" was released on April 22, 2014.
-Set a week after the events of Arkham Origins, on New Year's Eve, "Cold, Cold Heart"'s narrative focuses on the origin of the supervillain Mr. Freeze and features similarities to the Batman: The Animated Series episode, "Heart of Ice".
+The story-based campaign expansion, Cold, Cold Heart was released on April 22, 2014.
+Set a week after the events of Arkham Origins, on New Year's Eve, Cold, Cold Hearts narrative focuses on the origin of the supervillain Mr. Freeze and features similarities to the Batman: The Animated Series episode, "Heart of Ice".
 The content introduces new equipment for Batman, including the XE suit which generates heat, allowing him to melt ice or throw thermal-charged batarangs.
 In January 2014, the Wii U version of the expansion was canceled by Warner Bros., who cited a lack of demand as the reason.